bounswe/bounswe2025group2/.github/ISSUE_TEMPLATE/custom-issue-template.md

 ## Reviewer Assignment

 Reviewer: @username <!-- Always assign someone --> <br />
-Review Deadline: dd/mm/yyyy - hh/mm <!-- Specify the review deadline -->
+Review Deadline: dd/mm/yyyy - hh.mm <!-- Specify the review deadline -->

 <!-- DON'T FORGET TO LINK YOUR ISSUE TO THE CORRESPONDING PART IN THE MEETING NOTES -->